 Aquatic therapy can be great for almost any kind of stubborn pain.
-Immersion and floatation have curiously potent benefits, particularly partial relief from gravity, that most relentless of all physical stresses; this is valuable both as actual mechanical security and to make movement feel easy, cushioned, and safe — and feeling safer with movement can be a critical stepping stone in all kinds of rehabilitation and pain management.
+Immersion and flotation have curiously potent benefits.
+The partial relief from gravity, that most relentless of all physical stresses, is valuable both as actual mechanical security and to make movement feel easy, cushioned, and safe — and feeling safer with movement can be a critical stepping stone in all kinds of rehabilitation and pain management.

 All of the above is potentially terrific for injury rehabilitation and chronic pain in many ways.

 Just immersing yourself can lower your heart rate & has curiously profound neurological effects.

 Aquajogging and water aerobics: don’t just float there, do something!

 Aquajogging and water aerobics combine the benefits of vertical (deep) immersion with exercise, “the closest thing there is to a miracle cure.”1112

 The lack of impact, the “cushioning,” and the ease of fine-tuning the intensity make it a fine place for garden variety rehab.
 But where aquatic therapy may shine brightest is with patients whose primary symptom is unexplained pain, like fibromyalgia.13 I’m not saying that the pool has any special properties that directly treat complex and chronic pain — although that is also possible — just that immersion facilitates exercise in patients that both particularly need it and struggle with it (a difficult benefit to measure).

 Aquajogging works a lot better with the help of a simple accessory, a buoyancy belt like the AquaJogger or the WaterGym Water Float Belt (and many others, sometimes called a water aerobics belt).
 I recently encountered a fellow who was wearing one of these at the pool, and he claimed he’d had his for more than a decade: a good investment!